dillonlee06/VSCode-Fastpages-Project/_posts/2023-04-27-devopshacks.md

 - ![]({{site.baseurl}}/images/7.png "14")

 > What are the pros and cons of using Duck DNS
+- **Pros:**
+- Duck DNS is free
+- Can be integrated with various routers, services, and clients
+- Supports multiple domains and subdomains
+- Allows for the use of custom domain names
+- Provides APIs for programmatic updates and management
+- Offers HTTPS encryption and verification through Let's Encrypt
-- ans
+- **Cons:**
+- Supports multiple domains and subdomains
+- Allows for the use of custom domain names
+- Provides APIs for programmatic updates and management
+- Offers HTTPS encryption and verification through Let's Encrypt
+- No availability or dependability guarantee; few customer support choices
+- Limited customization choices compared to premium DNS services
+- - DNS upgrades may take some time to propagate; may raise security issues if improperly protected and configured; may need periodic updates to retain domain ownership

 HACK 2 - Write a reflection
 - Why do we use DNS?
+- Human-readable domain names, like google.com, are converted into IP addresses via the Domain Name System (DNS), which is then used by computers to communicate with one another across the internet.
+Users can access websites and services more easily since they no longer need to remember complicated IP addresses.
 - How does Duck DNS work?
+- By giving users a domain name and a service to automatically change the IP address connected to that domain name, Duck DNS functions.
+Users that have dynamic IP addresses can use the service to generate a custom hostname that corresponds to their current IP address.
 - What makes Duck DNS unique?
+- Because it provides a free dynamic DNS service that enables customers to give a domain name to a device with a dynamic IP address that changes on a regular basis, Duck DNS is special.
+It is a well-liked option for small-scale and do-it-yourself projects because it is open source, easy to use, and compatible with numerous tools and services.
 - How is Duck DNS useful for our projects?
+- Duck DNS is useful for our projects as it provides a free and easy-to-use dynamic DNS service, which allows us to access our projects from anywhere with a static hostname.
+This eliminates the need for a static IP address and makes it easier to connect to our projects remotely.
 - What are the steps to set up Duck DNS?
+- You must register for a Duck DNS account, select a domain name, then download and set up the Duck DNS client on your device in order to set up Duck DNS.
+Following configuration, the client will routinely update the IP address linked to your domain name, making sure that your device may be accessed via the domain name.

 ## Guide to SQLite vs AWS alternate databases Quiz
 > What is the main difference between relational and non-relational databases?

-A. Relational databases are only used for structured data, while non-relational databases are only used for unstructured data.
+- A. Relational databases are only used for structured data, while non-relational databases are only used for unstructured data.

-B. Relational databases can easily handle high data volumes, while non-relational databases cannot.
+- B. Relational databases can easily handle high data volumes, while non-relational databases cannot.

-C. Relational databases are based on tables and use SQL, while non-relational databases are based on collections and use JSON-like documents.
+- **C. Relational databases are based on tables and use SQL, while non-relational databases are based on collections and use JSON-like documents.**

-D. Relational databases are more expensive than non-relational databases.
+- D. Relational databases are more expensive than non-relational databases.

 > Which AWS database service is best suited for applications that require low-latency speed?

-A. Amazon ElastiCache
+- **A. Amazon ElastiCache**

-B. Amazon Neptune
+- B. Amazon Neptune

-C. Amazon DocumentDB
+- C. Amazon DocumentDB

-D. Amazon RDS
+- D. Amazon RDS

 > What is the purpose of the code example provided in the lesson?

-A. To demonstrate how to create a table in Amazon Aurora.
+- A. To demonstrate how to create a table in Amazon Aurora.

-B. To show how to query data from a DynamoDB table.
+- B. To show how to query data from a DynamoDB table.

-C. To provide an example of how to connect to a database instance in RDS using Python.
+- **C. To provide an example of how to connect to a database instance in RDS using Python.**

-D. To showcase how to insert data into a MySQL table.
+- D. To showcase how to insert data into a MySQL table.